When is the second Republican presidential primary debate?

 How can I watch the debate?

-Viewers can tune in on Fox Business (FBN), Univision and Rumble from 9-11 PM/ET on the 27 September at the Ronald Reagan Presidential Foundation and Institute.
+Viewers can tune in on Fox Business, Univision or Rumble from 9 to 11pm ET on Wednesday, 27 September to watch the debate hosted at the Ronald Reagan Presidential Library in California.

-In addition to FBN, FOX News Channel (FNC) will simulcast the entire debate from 9-11 PM/ET and FOX Nation will offer a livestream for the platform’s subscribers.
+FOX News will also simulcast the entire debate from 9 to 11pm ET and FOX Nation will offer a livestream for the platform’s subscribers.

-Univision’s digital viewers will have full coverage of the debate via UnivisionNoticias.com and TelevisaUnivision’s streaming platform, ViX, will also have live coverage on its news channel Noticas 24/7.
+Univision’s digital viewers will be able to watch full coverage of the debate via UnivisionNoticias.com and TelevisaUnivision’s streaming platform, ViX, will also have live coverage on its news channel Noticas 24/7.

 In a press release from the Republican National Committee (RNC), Rumble is said to be the exclusive livestream provider.

-“I am excited to announce that our second Republican primary debate will be in partnership with FOX Business, Rumble, Univision, and the Ronald Reagan Presidential Foundation and Institute, which will serve as an iconic venue for the debate.

-“We are looking forward to continuing our fair, neutral and transparent primary process in Simi Valley to elect the next President of the United States, said RNC Chairwoman Ronna McDaniel.

-David Trulio, President and CEO of The Ronald Reagan Presidential Foundation and Institute said: “President Reagan felt strongly that the institution that bore his name should be a ‘dynamic intellectual forum’ where leaders would debate the future.
-We are excited to partner with the RNC to host the next Republican presidential candidate debate at the Reagan Library.
+David Trulio, the president and CEO of The Ronald Reagan Presidential Foundation and Institute said: “President Reagan felt strongly that the institution that bore his name should be a ‘dynamic intellectual forum’ where leaders would debate the future.
+We are excited to partner with the RNC to host the next Republican presidential candidate debate at the Reagan Library.”

-“Given the challenges and opportunities facing our country, there is no better place for presidential contenders to make their case as they honor the man — Ronald Reagan — who rebuilt America’s military and economy, and changed the world.

 Who has qualified for the second debate?

-Former president Donald Trump has qualified for the second debate but has previously said on his social media Truth Social that he will not “be doing the debates.”
+Mr Trump has qualified for the second debate but said on his social media platform Truth Social that he will not be attending the debate.

-The other candidates are Florida Governor Ron DeSantis, former vice president Mike Pence, businessman Vivek Ramaswamy, former UN ambassador Nikki Haley, South Carolina Sen Tim Scott and former New Jersey governor Chris Christie.
+The other candidates are Florida governor Ron DeSantis, former vice president Mike Pence, businessman Vivek Ramaswamy, former UN ambassador Nikki Haley, South Carolina Senator Tim Scott, North Dakota governor Doug Burgum and former New Jersey governor Chris Christie.

 What are the rules for qualifying?

-According to an article by Politico, it was reported that RNC would raise the criteria to qualify for the second debate, from the criteria initially set out in the first debate.
+The second time around, the RNC raised the criteria to qualify for the debate.

-For the second debate, candidates will need at least 3 per cent in two national polls or will need 3 per cent in one national poll as well as two polls from four of the early-voting states — Iowa, New Hampshire, Nevada and South Carolina — a person familiar with the markers set by the Republican National Committee told The Associated Press.
+To qualify candidates need to be polling at least 3 per cent in two national polls or polling 3 per cent in one national poll and two early-voting state polls — a person familiar with the markers set by the RNC told The Associated Press.

 Candidates are also expected to have 50,000 unique donors, including at least 200 donors from 20 different states or territories.
-This is an increase from the first debate on the 23 August where candidates only needed to be backed by 40,000 unique donors from 20 different states or territories.
+This is an increase from the first debate qualifications.

+Former Arkansas governor Asa Hutchinson is the only candidate who qualified for the first debate but did not qualify for the second.

 Join our commenting forum